-Proudly representing clients in Wilmington, Seaford, New Castle and beyond
+Proudly representing clients in Wilmington, Seaford, Newark, DE and beyond

 Having an accident and suffering a serious injury is difficult enough; dealing with the claims process can only add to your challenges.
 But you have a right to pursue a claim for injuries caused to you by the negligent or unlawful actions of others.
 When all you can think about is how your mortgage or rent is going to get paid while you’re out of work, or how you can keep your children fed, you want a skilled Delaware personal injury lawyer on your side to help.

 If you or your loved one have suffered a serious injury in an accident, you may be too shaken and confused by the situation to know your rights – but we are not.
 The law firm of Silverman McDonald & Friedman has handled numerous personal injury cases in its decades of experience, and can hold your hand through a potentially difficult and stressful process.
 Our clients in Newark, Seaford and Wilmington, Delaware have been relying on us (and recommending us to others) for years because they know we pay attention to your needs, and help you start on the path to recovery.
 To that end, we want to share with you this basic overview of the personal injury claims process that you can follow when you are ready to file a claim.

 Important first actions after an auto accident

 Every action following your accident seriously can impact future legal claims.
 Following an accident, you should talk to a Delaware personal injury attorney here at Silverman, McDonald & Friedman about what your options are.
 You should also:

 - Seek medical attention, even if you don’t think you are injured.
 Sometimes, it can take a few days or even weeks before the real effects of the accident come through.

 - Be careful what you say to anyone about the accident, especially regarding fault.
 Never, ever admit fault.